Photo: Wikimedia Commons (CC BY-SA)

 Vietnam's marine research institute and aquarium — 20,000+ preserved specimens, live exhibits with sea turtles, sharks, tropical fish.
 Educational and family-friendly.
 Entry ~30,000 VND ($1.25).
 Near Cau Da Port.
 1-2 hours.
 Provides context for marine diversity you'll see snorkeling.

-- Carry small denomination Vietnamese Dong — vendors at temples, street food, markets prefer exact change.
+- Carry small denomination Vietnamese Dong — vendors at temples, street food stalls, and shops prefer exact change.
 ATMs dispense large bills; break them at convenience stores.

-- Bargaining is standard at markets, with cyclo drivers, at beach vendors.
+- Bargaining is standard with cyclo drivers and at beach vendors.
 Start at 50-60% of asking price.
-Smile and be good-natured.
+Smile and be good-natured about the process.

 - Russian signage everywhere — Nha Trang is hugely popular with Russian tourists.
 Don't be surprised by Cyrillic menus at restaurants.